 Diwali is the Festival of Lights.
 It is the celebration of the victory of light over darkness.
 There a different stories for what this is about, depending on where you are in India.
 One explanation is it is the celebration of when Rama’s army defeated the demon king, Ravana’s army of evil.
 Another explanation is when Krishna killed the demon Narakasura, the evil king of Pragjyotishapura.

 Since these are handpies, you can play around with the filling all you like to come up with something you enjoy.
-These ghughras are fried the traditional way.
-In a previous post, I gave a recipe for baked ghughras that used a similar nut base but also included toffee.
+These ghughra are fried the traditional way.
+In a previous post, I gave a recipe for baked ghughra that used a similar nut base but also included toffee.

 - Ghughra are tricky because you have to make sure you cook them all the way through, pastry and filling

 - Traditionally they are fried.
 325° F is ideal, but if you aren’t measuring, use medium heat.
 It should take about 8-10 minutes for the ghughra to turn golden.
 Any faster and they probably aren’t getting cooked all the way through.